oddballo/coding-challenges/README.md

 This repo is being used to portfolio my attempts at various coding challenges.

-## Runtimes and compile envionrments
+## Runtimes and compile environments

 Docker is being used faciliate runtime and, where necessary compile, environment.